-There is evidence that most Clostridium strains isolated from birds suffering from necrotic enteritis could induce the disease experimentally, while strains isolated from healthy birds cannot.
+There is evidence that most Clostridium strains isolated from birds suffering from Necrotic Enteritis could induce the disease experimentally, while strains isolated from healthy birds cannot.
 This confirms that only specific strains are problematic (Ducatelle and Van Immerseel, 2010).

-It is therefore of the highest importance to avoid introducing these pathogenic strains to the farm.
+So, it's of highest importance to avoid introducing these pathogenic strains to the farm.

-- Strict biosecurity measures! - Separate clothing, boots, and hand washing/disinfecting facilities in each poultry house - More than 14 days of down time between flocks
+Strict biosecurity measures!

+Separate clothing, boots, and hand washing/disinfecting facilities in each poultry house

+More than 14 days of down time between flocks

-Specific measures against coccidiosis
+2. Specific measures against coccidiosis